Gurkengewuerz/microcontroller-tensorflow/README.md

-# Tensorflow Light Micro examples
+# Tensorflow Lite Micro examples

 This repository is an example how to use tensorflow with a microcontroller.
 The example is using a `GY521` sensor to detect and recognise *standing*, *walking* and *running*.